You hold out your arms as if pulling the strings

-black and white exposures show off your beauty,
+black and white exposures show off the silver of your beauty,

 I can’t see your eyes in this picture, you look off to one side,